Beefywhale/python-sentiment-analyisis/README.md

 # python-sentiment-analyisis
-check the sentiment values of words!
+Check the sentiment values of words!
+Modular file loading! yep load your own Analysis when prompted for your own Sentiment Analysis!

+# running
+open the downloaded folder, and run `python SentimentAnalysis.py` The program will tell you the rest!